Nishannb/readest/README.md

 ## Support

-If Readest has been useful to you, consider supporting its development.
+If BrightPal has been useful to you, consider supporting its development.
 Your contribution helps us squash bugs faster, improve performance, and keep building great features.

 ### How to Donate